 Benefit Description You pay Durable medical equipment (DME) (cont.)
-High Option Standard Option Devices to perform medical testing of bodily fluids, excretions or substances, except diabetic blood testing equipment and supplies Modifications to the home or vehicle Dental appliances More than one piece of durable medical equipment serving essentially the same function All charges All charges Spare or alternate use equipment Repairs, adjustments, or replacements due to misuse or loss ~ Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.
-N.), licensed vocational nurse (L.V.N.), physical or occupational therapist, speech therapist or home health aide Services include oxygen therapy, intravenous therapy, and medications Notes: We only provide these services in the Plan's service areas.
-Nothing Nothing • The services are covered only if you are homebound and a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home.
-Services of a home health aide must be part of covered home health care and home health aide services are not covered unless you are also getting covered home health care from a licensed provider that only a licensed provider can provide. • See Section 3 How you get care for services that need prior Plan approval.
-Not covered: All charges All charges Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative Custodial care Personal care and hygiene items Care of a type that an unlicensed family member or other layperson could provide safely and effectively in the home setting after receiving appropriate training.
+High Option Standard Option Basic Option Audible prescription reading devices Comfort, convenience, or luxury equipment or features Non-medical items such as sauna baths or elevators Exercise and hygiene equipment Electronic monitors of the heart, lungs, or other bodily functions, except for infant apnea monitors Devices to perform medical testing of bodily fluids, excretions or substances, except diabetic blood testing equipment and supplies Modifications to the home or vehicle Dental appliances More than one piece of durable medical equipment serving essentially the same function Spare or alternate use equipment Repairs, adjustments, or replacements due to misuse or loss All charges All charges All charges Home health services High Option Standard Option Basic Option Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), physical or occupational therapist, speech therapist or home health aide Services include oxygen therapy, intravenous therapy, and medications Notes: We only provide these services in the Plan's service areas.
+The services are covered only if you are homebound and a Plan physician determines that it is feasible to maintain effective Nothing Nothing (No deductible) Nothing (No deductible) supervision and control of your care in your home.
+Services of a home health aide must be part of covered home health care and home health aide services are not covered unless you are also getting covered home health care from a licensed provider that only a licensed provider can provide.

+Benefit Description Home health services (cont.)
+You pay High Option Standard Option Basic Option • See Section 3 How you get care for services Nothing Nothing Nothing that need prior Plan approval.
+(No deductible) (No deductible) Not covered: All charges All charges All charges Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative Custodial care Personal care and hygiene items Care of a type that an unlicensed family member or other layperson could provide safely and effectively in the home setting after receiving appropriate training.
 This care is excluded even if we would cover the care if it were provided by a qualified medical professional in a hospital or a skilled nursing facility.

-Benefit Description You pay Chiropractic High Option Standard Option Up to 20 visits per calendar year, limited to: \$15 per office visit \$15 per office visit Diagnosis and treatment of neuromusculoskeletal disorders Laboratory tests and plain film X-rays associated with diagnosis and treatment Notes: You may only self-refer to a participating American Specialty Health (ASH) network chiropractor.
-The participating chiropractor must provide, arrange or prescribe your care and appliances.
-Participating chiropractors are listed in the ASH Participating Provider Directory.
+Chiropractic High Option Standard Option Basic Option Up to 20 visits per calendar year, limited to: \$15 per office visit \$15 per office visit \$15 per office visit Diagnosis and treatment of neuromusculoskeletal disorders (No deductible) (No deductible) Laboratory tests and plain film X-rays associated with diagnosis and treatment Notes: • You may only self-refer to a participating American Specialty Health (ASH) network chiropractor.
+The participating chiropractor must provide, arrange or prescribe your care and appliances. • Participating chiropractors are listed in the ASH Participating Provider Directory.
 For a list of ASH Participating Providers, call 1-800-678-9133.
-Chiropractic appliances All charges over \$50 per calendar year All charges over \$50 per calendar year Not covered: All charges All charges Hypnotherapy, behavior training, sleep therapy and weight programs • Thermography Any radiological exam other than plain film studies such as magnetic resonance imaging, CT scans, bone scans, nuclear radiology Treatment for non-neuromusculoskeletal disorders, including adjunctive therapy Alternative treatments High Option Standard Option Acupuncture services, primarily for the treatment of chronic pain and nausea \$25 per specialty care office visit \$40 per specialty care office visit Not covered: All charges All charges Massage therapy C Educational classes and programs High Option Standard Option Health education classes including: Nothing Nothing Tobacco cessation programs, including individual, group and telephone counseling Stress reduction Chronic conditions, such as diabetes and asthma Individual health education visits Nothing Nothing Childhood obesity education Nothing Nothing
+Chiropractic appliances All charges over \$50 per calendar year All charges over \$50 per calendar year All charges over \$5 (No deductible) (No deductible) Not covered: All charges All charges All charges Hypnotherapy, behavior training, sleep therapy and weight programs Thermography 1

-Educational classes and programs - continued on next page
+Chiropractic - continued on next page